Terwilliger69105/leafpile.info/_pages/ccreation/role.md

 ---
-title: Role
+title: Step 2: Role
-permalink: /ccreation/majorfeatures
+permalink: /ccreation/role
 parent: Character Creation
 nav-order: 3
 ---

+## Step 2: Role

-Now we can move onto the things which you need this guide for!
+Now, with the basics on paper, we can move onto the things which you need this guide for!

+---

 Roles in The Leaf Pile **do not** match up with the roles in Cyberpunk 2020.
 These are not skill restrictions and special abilities, instaed being a set of bonuses and specalizations you gain at the start of your game.